youssefelkhammal/mimoe-local-devops-agent/README.md

 - HTTP 401 or 403: verify `MIMOE_API_KEY`.
 - HTTP 404: verify the base URL and loaded model name.
 - Invalid local configuration: compare `.env` with `.env.example`.

-If another computer runs this CLI, the mimOE host address and port must be reachable from it, and local firewall rules must allow the configured port.

 ## Design limitations